phonowell/genshin-impact-script/doc/en/tactic.md

 Hu Tao's logic is much more complicated, divided into two groups:

-- When the elemental skill is effective, loop using charged attack jump
+- When the elemental skill is effective, loop with charged attack jump

-- When the elemental skill is not effective, loop using normal attack, and use the elemental skill when the elemental skill is ready
+- When the elemental skill is not effective, loop with normal attack, and use the elemental skill when the elemental skill is ready

-`@e` is a special mark, which will continue to execute forward only when the elemental skill is effective; otherwise, it will jump to the next group.
+`@e` is a special marker that will only continue forward if the Elemental Skill is effective, otherwise, it will jump to the next group.

-The remaining two examples are relatively simple.
-Klee will loop using normal attack plus charged attack, while Zhongli will constantly break the shield in normal attack.
+The other two examples are relatively simple.
+Klee will loop with normal attack plus charged attack, and Zhongli will keep his shield in normal attack.

 ## Copy homework